Jackery Explorer 1000 V2 Review: Long-Term Chest Freezer Test

 About Ethan

-I am a homeowner who tests solar generators and backup power systems for 73 days before recommending them.
+I am a homeowner who tests solar generators and backup power systems over several months before recommending them.
 I lost $847 of food in a blackout before taking backup power seriously.
 Now I share real watt readings, real failure data, and honest buying recommendations.
 Everything on this site I have tested myself.